kenwuuu/pencil-it-in-web/README.md

 Spending a mandatory 14 days in beta before we can release to the public.
 We anticipate global release to be July 14.

+Download the public iOS beta here: https://testflight.apple.com/join/9YDsmCpB

-Sign up for the beta here: https://forms.gle/FCKs3butUYXCHF4y7
+Sign up for the private Android beta here: https://forms.gle/FCKs3butUYXCHF4y7

 ### pencil it in is the first shared calendar built for friends, not meetings.